sharpmachine/clickplayceu.com/wp-content/plugins/advanced-custom-fields/readme.txt

 == Changelog ==

 = 3.1.2 =
+* Bug Fix: Options page fields were rendered invisible in v3.1.2 (now fixed)
+* Updated POT file with new texts

+= 3.1.2 =
 * New Feature: Required field validation.
 Note: Repeater / Flexible content fields can be required but their sub fields can not.
 * Field update: Select field: API now returns false when "null" is selected
 * Field update: Radio button: When editing a post / page, the radio button will select the first choice if there is no saved value for the field